Post OTCF

 Wavemeter.
 Photograph of official documentation.

 This last, of 120mm length and 65mm of diameter, has selective oscillatory circuit which one can modify the frequency of agreement.
 A graduated drum makes it possible to read the selected wavelength directly.
-This type of wavemeter uses the principle of absorption, i.e. it absorbs of energy only at the selected frequency.
+This kind of wavemeter uses the principle of absorption, i.e. it absorbs of energy only at the selected frequency.
 Its circuit is passive and thus does not require food.

 Above open station.
 Each compartment corresponds primarily to a circuit: emission on the right, reception on the left, low frequency and antenna in the center.